jonathf/numpoly/doc/array_function.rst

 For earlier versions of numpy, the last line will not work.

-Not everything is possible to support, and for the functions that are supported, not all function are supportable.
+Not everything is possible to support, and even within the list of supported functions, functionality that can not cover all use cases.
+Appropriate error should be raised though when these edges are reached.

 As a developer note, ``numpoly`` aims at being backwards compatible with ``numpy``.
 This means that all functions below should as far as possible mirror